Experienced Divorce Counsel For North Carolina Business Owners

 We can help you understand your circumstances and find a solution that works for you.
 Set up an initial consultation by visiting our contact page today.

 We know how important your business is, and we can help you advocate for your needs throughout your divorce.
+With over twenty years of experience in family law and backgrounds in business and tax law our attorneys have the legal and business knowledge to guide you through your divorce.
 Don’t wait, call 919-518-9540 to schedule a consultation today – we look forward to speaking with you.